By Marc Deiter on July 8, 2021 in Life Hacks

 1. Recycle it

-So maybe your old car is a clunker and doesn’t drive anymore.
+Maybe your old car is a clunker and doesn’t drive anymore.
 Instead of taking it to a scrap yard where it will likely sit for years and years, you can choose the environmentally-friendly option and recycle your vehicle.
 What’s better than going green?

 There are some programs out there, like Green Vehicle Disposal, that make sure your car is disposed of in the most environmentally safe way.
-You’ll likely also get a bit of cash for going this route too.
+You’ll likely get a bit of cash for going this route too.

 2. Call a junk removal service

 Sure, you could do that yourself, but calling the junk removal service tends to be much less time-consuming.
 You may not make as much with this option as you would if you did all the leg-work yourself, but the convenience factor may just make up for that fact.
+Plus, this is a great option if you no longer have a title for the vehicle.

 3. Donate it to charity

-A bonus for this option is that donations are typically tax deductible.
+A bonus with this option is that donations are typically tax deductible.
 You can feel good about donating your car and enjoy a bit of a break on your taxes.
 That’s a win-win if we’ve ever heard one.

 4. Trade it in